mseminatore/as09/README.md

 [![CodeQL](https://github.com/mseminatore/as09/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/mseminatore/as09/actions/workflows/github-code-scanning/codeql)

 This project is an MC6809 cross assembler.
 It is written in portable C using yacc/bison for the parser and a handwritten lexical analyzer.
+The code is parsed in a single-pass using a fixup mechanism to back-patch forward references to symbols.

 The main goal of this project was to create a cross assembler compatible with EDTASM+ syntax for the TRS-80 Color Computer.
 To that end the assembler can